 IAN WALKER, DIRECTOR, THE HACKTIVISTS: Especially younger activists feel quite powerless within the mainstream media.
 They see this as a way of getting their message out quite cheaply, creatively and by using the media against itself, [it] creates quite a powerful message.

-MARK TAMHANE: Ironically, the only person who seemed to have an inkling that the dole army wasn’t exactly what it seemed, was the group’s supposed sworn enemy, the Federal Minister for Employment Relations, Tony Abbot.
+MARK TAMHANE: Ironically, the only person who seemed to have an inkling that the dole army wasn’t exactly what it seemed, was the group’s supposed sworn enemy, the Federal Minister for Employment Relations, Tony Abbott.

 TONY ABBOTT, FEDERAL MINISTER FOR EMPLOYMENT RELATIONS: They think they’re being smart.
 I think they’re being smart alec.